 2. Make corrections to the language in Attachment E, Sections IV.A.2.k and IV.A.2.l as follows:

 k.
-Upon completion of the Facility Modifications Project, monitoring for chlorine, total residual, and sulfur dioxide/sodium bisulfite is no longer required
+When discharging from Discharge Point No. 001B, monitoring for chlorine, total residual, and sulfur dioxide/sodium bisulfite is not required.

 l.
-Upon completion of the Facility Modifications Project, monitoring for turbidity at EFF-001A and EFF-001B is no longer required and monitoring for turbidity at FIL-001 shall commence.
+When discharging at Discharge Point 001A, turbidity shall be monitored at EFF-001A.
+When discharging at Discharge Point 001B, turbidity shall be monitored at FIL-001.

 3. Make corrections to the language in Attachment E, Section IX.C.1 as follows:

 Monitoring Locations UVS-001 and FIL-001.
-Upon compliance with Special Provision VI.C.6.b (initiation of operation of the Facility Modifications Project), the Discharger shall monitor the filtration system at Monitoring Location FIL-001 and the UV disinfection system at Monitoring Location UVS-001 in accordance with Table E-9 and the testing requirements described in section IX.C.2 below:
+When discharging from Discharge Point No. 001B, the Discharger shall monitor the filtration system at Monitoring Location FIL-001 and the UV disinfection system at Monitoring Location UVS-001 in accordance with Table E-9 and the testing requirements described in section IX.C.2 below: